mat7ias/awesome-raiden-old/README.md

 ### Connectivity

-- 🏃Need multiple accounts to test with?! use [Geth](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth) `geth account new` to create them quickly.
-They will be stored in `~/.ethereum/keystore/`.
-List them with `geth account list` (alternatively, rerun the [Workshop onboarder](https://github.com/raiden-network/workshop/#on-boarding)).
-You can open as many nodes as you want on your local machine by giving different port numbers when starting Raiden.
-For example `--api-address http://127.0.0.1:5002` starts a Raiden node on port 5002 instead of the default 5001.

 - Want to find some Raiden nodes online already to connect to?
 Here's a few :)
   - [Mainnet](https://etherscan.io/address/0x865b332B0B058C472Ee3B46C5a66b8D1699740E1)
   - [Ropsten](https://ropsten.etherscan.io/address/0x5257964ef9b81fba7276af2a97c111aad7b840d6)
   - Goerli: [1](https://goerli.etherscan.io/address/0x34e140cf9b711F738f05E1BC9AFB8425083d03a5), [2](https://goerli.etherscan.io/address/0xef0BCf6BBE8E67DEcc1F395CA67922663529F4F4), [3](https://goerli.etherscan.io/address/0xD4945bC6D538709B3431A84c4bEf24be341FbacB), [4](https://goerli.etherscan.io/address/0x2cCEfE5eCEc08A8de5bA96A064d789C0ABa50558), [5](https://goerli.etherscan.io/address/0x83c761f7ABa11A840c59d461921504603d8fc6e8) (connected 1<->5 on the XEENUS token network, if you want to try multi-hop payments quickly)

+- 🏃Need multiple accounts of your own to test with?! use [Geth](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth) `geth account new` to create them quickly.
+They will be stored in `~/.ethereum/keystore/`.
+List them with `geth account list` (alternatively, rerun the [Workshop onboarder](https://github.com/raiden-network/workshop/#on-boarding)).
+You can open as many nodes as you want on your local machine by giving different port numbers when starting Raiden.
+For example `--api-address http://127.0.0.1:5002` starts a Raiden node on port 5002 instead of the default 5001.

 ### dApp Testing